coldbrewcoders/styled-groove/readme.md

 The applyGroove() function loops through the Component props and maps them to the applicable styles so you don't have to.

-The intent is to remove the repition of adding styles to component declarations and make applying styles dynamic based on the UI/UX needs.
+The intent is to remove the repitition of adding styles to component declarations and make applying styles dynamic based on the UI/UX needs.

 ## Before & After
-Allowing styles to be applied in-line to the Components, there becomes less of a need to define new components
+By allowing styles to be applied in-line to the Components, there becomes less of a need to define new components
 ### Before
 ```jsx
 const PrimaryButton1 = styled(PrimaryButton)`